TeamPull/monolog-configuration/README.md

 # TODO
 - create gitter chat
 - improve documentation (github wiki)
-- add support for more/all handlers and processors
 - maybe setup bounty program https://www.bountysource.com/
 - make some example integrations for frameworks not having a monolog configuration
   - SILEX